 So with the million and one WordPress themes out there, how is one to decide?
 Here are some key aspects you should keep in mind if you want a great looking webpage.

-Helpful Tips for Choosing a great WordPress Theme:
+Helpful Tips for Choosing a Great WordPress Theme:

 - Unless you’re a programmer or website designer, choose a theme that’s easy to customize.
 The last thing a non-programmer needs is to find out they need to go into the bowels of the code to make important changes.

 - Look for themes that use responsive design.
 Responsive design ensures that your content will show up correctly, no matter what device your viewers are using.
-Without a responsive design, your site may look great on a desktop, but look weirdly compressed or otherwise malformed when seen on a smartphone.
+Without a responsive design, your website may look great on a desktop, but look weirdly compressed or otherwise malformed when seen on a smartphone.